ClickHouse is trending.Β

 Developer Experience

-Of all the managed ClickHouse products, Tinybird provides the highest level of abstraction and the most thoughtful developer experience.
+Of all the managed services for ClickHouse, Tinybird provides the highest level of abstraction designed to reduce developer friction.

 It exposes certain ClickHouse features, like the SQL language and the definition of table schemas, but it does not provide direct access to the underlying ClickHouse database.
 For those who want a pure ClickHouse experience, this may be a turnoff.
 But it also means that it's much harder to brick your database with Tinybird.